EBZebra/docs/edge/source/guide/configreference.md

 ## System
 ### LowBatteryScan
 Controls whether the scanner can be used when battery charge level is low.
 Set to ‘0’ to disable scanning with low battery and ‘1’ to enable.
-Can be overridden by calling `Barcode.enable`.
-Applies to Android and WM/CE.
+Can be overridden by calling `Barcode.enable`. **Applies to Android and WM/CE**.

 **Possible Values**